81 UK Small Business Statistics (Updated 2024)

 How many new businesses fail in the UK?

-Almost 1 in 5 (20%) of new businesses fail in the UK each year.
-60% of new businesses will fail in the first 3 years and only around 33% will make it to being a decade old.
+Almost 1 in 5 (20%) of new ventures fail in the UK each year.
+60% of new firms will fail in the first 3 years and only around 33% will make it to being a decade old.
 This reflects the challenging nature of starting, growing and maintaining a successful business.

 In 2022 to 2023, there were 585,807 dissolutions in the UK, a year-on-year increase of 0.7%.